If you have already looked at Workplace or Law Enforcement, click here.

 RE³ expects you already know how to spot the emotions that are displayed.
 The focus is not on how to recognize emotion but how to respond to emotions.
 If you want some help on recognizing emotion, go to the Face Suite and use METT3.0 and SETT 3.0.
 (You don’t need to also use METT profile and METT+ before using RE³, but those training tools will expand and improve your ability to spot facial expressions.)

 Uncertain about the difference between RE³, METT, SETT, and FACS?

 RE³ helps you determine how to respond to someone’s emotional expressions.
 RE³ expects you already have acquired the skills to recognize facial expressions.
 METT and SETT are tools for sharpening your ability to recognize from facial expressions what someone is feeling.
 If you haven’t yet used METT and SETT, do so now and then come back and use RE³.

 You will need to know the differences among macro, micro and mini (subtle) expressions to learn how to respond to them:

 - Macro expressions: these are the usual facial expressions that you can see without difficulty, because they typically are shown across the entire face, and last a few seconds.
 Most people don’t need help to spot macro expressions, but if you do, Micro Facial Expressions Training Tool will help you.

-- Micro expressions: these are very brief expressions are so fast that most people do not see them.
+- Micro expressions: these are very brief expressions that are so fast that most people do not see them.
 They reveal attempts by people to conceal how they are feeling.
 They may be the result of deliberate suppression, or they may occur when people are unaware of how they are feeling, the result of unconscious repression.

 - Mini or Subtle expressions: these are very small expressions that are usually limited to just one area of the face.
 They occur either when an emotion is just beginning to be felt, or a leakage of concealed emotions.